HrSTILL/Flight_Manager/README.md

 </p>

 ## Project Overview
-The goal of this project is to develop a user-friendly application that solves [specific problem].
-We plan to use the following technologies:
+The goal of the project is to crate an Windows Forms App + working DataBase in Accsses and connect them, so we have a functional Manager App for reserving plane tickets.
 - Language: C#
-- Framework: -
 - Database: Access

 ## Important Dates

 📅 **Start Date:** September 24, 2024
-🏁 **End Date:** -, 2025
+🏁 **End Date:** 28 February, 2025

 ## Description
-At this point, we don't have enough info about the project, so we will add the description after we receive the additional information.
+The manager of flight tickets ("Flight Manager") is a system, which is used to reserve plane tickets and managing flights.
+It grants you the power to follow already passed flights with the information regarding the passengers that are traveling.

 ## Group 2